 I stopped at the side of the porch.
 There, above an expansive rhododendron, was Elektra.

 I came around the front, and up the steps.
 She was sitting in the rocker that I usually sit in.
 I sat down in the other rocker, the one Kevin treats as his own.
+She wore a loose silky dress, white with blue cornflowers, her shoulders and arms bare except for thin white straps, her thick hair pulled back.
+Her fingers were touching a small white plastic purse on the table next to her.

 I lit a cigarette.